akrttr/Hough_Circle_Detection/README.md

-This code is written to image stitching using SIFT, SURF and ORB.
+This code is written for image stitching using SIFT, SURF and ORB.

 You can simply change the path inside of program.